Tiago Fernandes (Brazilian footballer): Career

 On 27 November 2006, days after completing his 16th birthday, Tiago Fernandes signed his first professional contract with Cruzeiro.
 After spending the 2006 and 2007 season with Cruzeiro, Tiago Fernandes made a move to Europe and stayed one year and six months with PSV Eindhoven in the Netherlands.

-On February 2008, under the command of Caco Espinoza Tiago played one season with Centro de Futebol Zico Sociedade Esportiva in Brazil.
+In February 2008, under the command of Caco Espinoza Tiago played one season with Centro de Futebol Zico Sociedade Esportiva in Brazil.

 In 2010 Tiago made a move back to Europe and signed for CD Alcoyano in the Spanish second division before transferring to Oberliga club FC 08 Villingen in 2012.

 In December 2013 Tiago Fernandes trialled with San Fernando CD of the Segunda División B.